tmey2016/rsi/README.md

 1. Install Autohotkey from https://www.autohotkey.com/
 1. Download [my autohotkey-rsi.ahk file](https://raw.githubusercontent.com/tmey2016/rsi/master/autohotkey-rsi.ahk) which contains all of the customized mouse and key combinations.
 1. Right-click the .ahk file and choose Edit to see and make changes to all of the customizations.
 Comments within that file explain each key combination.
-1. Double-click the .ahk file to run the key substitutions.
-Follow [these instructions](https://autohotkey.com/docs/FAQ.htm#Startup) to run it every time your computer starts up.
+1. Double-click the .ahk file to start.
+Follow [these instructions](https://autohotkey.com/docs/FAQ.htm#Startup) to start it every time your computer starts up.

 ## Touch Keyboard